Skip to main content

 • a floating point number, use the ToFloat() function

-Operand Types in Expressions
+Operand types in expressions

-• Numeric: This type of operand is represented by a sequence of numbers, which may include a decimal point.
+• Numeric: Represented by a sequence of numbers, which may include a decimal point.
 Examples: 783, 8732.2345

-• String: This type of operand is represented by an unlimited sequence of any printable character enclosed within double quotes.
-To include a double quote (") or backslash (\) in a string, it must be escaped with a backslash.
+• String: Represented by an unlimited sequence of any printable character enclosed within double quotes.
+To include a double quote (") or backslash (\) in a string, escape it with a backslash.
 Examples: "abcd", "abcd\"efgh", "C:\\File\\Test.txt", "-35.354"

 Operators